-I’m sure we’re all not surprised to see YouTube as the first on our list of how to start yoga by yourself.
+I’m sure we’re not surprised to see YouTube as the first on our list of how to start yoga yourself.

-It’s full of amazing teachers that are aware that we beginners are at home!
-So most of the sequences and poses are beginner friendly.
+It’s full of excellent teachers who know that we beginners are at home!
+So most of the sequences and poses are beginner-friendly.

-My absolute favorite YouTuber for yoga right now is Adrienne.
+My absolute favourite YouTuber for yoga right now is Adrienne.
 Even though it’s on YouTube, she has a great way of connecting with her audience.
-She somehow makes you feel less like your by yourself.
+She somehow makes you feel less like you by yourself.

-My favorite part of her channel is that you can choose a video based on what’s happening in your life at the moment.
+My favourite part of her channel is that you can choose a video based on what’s happening in your life.
 She does everything from anxiety & depression yoga to chakra yoga.

-If you really don’t know how to start yoga by yourself, you can begin with her 30 Day Yoga Journey.
+If you don’t know how to start yoga by yourself, you can begin with her 30-Day Yoga Journey.
 I’m doing it at the moment.
 I love that every day has a theme!